 - Alternate Historical novels consist of stories in which one or more historical events occur differently.
 These stories usually contain “what if” scenarios at crucial points in history and present outcomes other than those in the historical record.
 The stories are speculative but are sometimes based on fact.

 - Historical Mysteries Historical are mysteries or “historical whodunits” are set by their authors in the distant past, with a plot that which involves the solving of a mystery or crime (usually murder).

 So how did you get started in the Historical genre and which is your favorite era to write?

 I’ve always joked that when I started writing, the genre picked me, I didn’t pick the genre.
-With my love of history, of course, the question of what I would write was answered within a second of sitting down to my computer and starting.
+With my love of history, of course, the question of what I would write was answered within a second of sitting down to my computer and starting my first novel.
 I’d love to say I have a favorite time period, but honestly, I don’t.
 I write about so many because so many interest me.
 With the amount of research that goes into my novels, I have to pick time periods that I enjoy reading about.
 That’s why I have so many.

 Be sure to check out the other parts of this series: